Graph Clustering with Graph Neural Networks

 where $\delta(c_i, c_j)=1$ if $i$ and $j$ are in the same cluster and 0 otherwise.
 Note $\modu\in(\nicefrac{-1}{2}; 1]$ (it is 0 when there is no correlation of clusters with edge density), but it is not necessarily maximized at 1, and is only comparable across graphs with the same degree distribution.
-While problems with the modularity metric have been identified \cite{good2010performance}, it remains one of the most commonly-used and eminently useful graph clustering metrics in scientific literature \cite{fortunato2016community}.
+Moreover, optimal modularity is positive even for Erd\H{o}s--R\'enyi random graphs~\citep{mcdiarmid2020modularity}, meaning positive modularity does not imply strong clustering structure.
+While problems with the modularity metric have been identified \citep{good2010performance}, it remains one of the most commonly-used and eminently useful graph clustering metrics in scientific literature~\citep{fortunato2016community}.